ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-02-datastructures.md

 > Don't reinvent the square wheel.
 {: .challenge}

-> ## Digital oxford dictionary, the wrong way and the right way
+> ## Digital Oxford Dictionary, the wrong way and the right way
-> 1. Implement an oxford dictionary with two lists, one for words, one for
+> 1. Implement an oxford dictionary with two `list`s, one for words, one for
 > definitions:
 >
 >     ```yaml